christos-partasidis/bachelor-thesis-3d-reconstruction-evaluation-pipeline/README.md

 - Click "Run"
 - Once finished close the Feature Matching tab
 - Next back in the main colmap gui click Reconstruction → Start reconstruction
-- Once finished File → Export all models and select the {6}/projects/* directory
+- Once finished click File → Export all models and select the {6}/projects/* directory and click "Open"
 ![image](https://github.com/VIS4ROB-lab/vrg_colmap_reconstruction_evaluation/assets/113234371/64df17f0-79ca-4949-9594-2186e49d15b5 "This is the sparse reconstruction")
 - At this point the sparse reconstruction has been created.
 Now exporting the model by following the previous step creates a directory that contains some binary files, but we care about images.bin which are the estimates for the images in binary format
 - This is in binary form, for our convenience we want to create them in text format.
 Previous step was done just for book keeping